Steven C. Sunshine

 Antitrust and Competition

 Mr. Sunshine is recognized as one of the leading antitrust practitioners in the market.
 He was listed in Best of the Best USA 2013 as one of the top competition lawyers in the United States and in Lawdragon 500 Leading Lawyers in America.
 He repeatedly is selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business, Chambers USA: America’s Leading Lawyers for Business, Who’s Who Legal and The Best Lawyers in America.
-Mr. Sunshine recently was named one of Law360’s MVPs in the competition category, “Litigator of the Week” by The Am Law Litigation Daily and a finalist in Global Competition Review’s “Antitrust Lawyer of the Year.”
-The 2012 Financial Times report on U.S. “Innovative Lawyers” recognized his work on Sprint v.
-AT&T as one of the “Standout” litigation matters of the year.
+Mr. Sunshine recently was named one of Law360’s MVPs in the competition category, “Litigator of the Week” by The Am Law Litigation Daily and a finalist two of the last three years in Global Competition Review’s "Antitrust Lawyer of the Year."
+The 2012 Financial Times report on U.S. "Innovative Lawyers" recognized his work on Sprint v.
+AT&T as one of the "Standout" litigation matters of the year.

 Mr. Sunshine was formerly deputy assistant attorney general in charge of merger enforcement at the U.S. Department of Justice, Antitrust Division.
 While there, he supervised interventions in more than 35 proposed transactions, including those in the telecommunications, computer, consumer products, mining and industrial sectors.